What is GenLayer? [Basics-Part I]

 Szabo was a visionary who imagined his smart contracts as pillars for collateral, bonding and the delineation of property rights.
 Basically, most of the use cases we see in the majority of decentralized applications (dApps) nowadays.
 You can already take out a loan by deploying collateral in DeFi protocols, such as Aave, MakerDAO, Balancer, and many more.
 NFTs enabled us to display digital property rights and even reward the creators through royalties for their intellectual property rights.

-The AI-powered Blockchain era
+The Intelligent Blockchain era

 New blockchains nowadays try to solve the blockchain trilemma without any new adaptations to the backbone of their usefulness: Smart Contracts.